 Start by unplugging your Keurig; you don’t want to damage the electronics or risk electrocution.
 Then, remove all the detachable components, including the water reservoir, the mug stand/drip tray, and theholder inside the coffee maker.
 Carry them all over to the kitchen sink and give them a thorough wash with soapy water, just as if they were ordinary dishes.
 Set them aside to dry while you work on other components.

-This is also a great time to grab a washcloth or wet paper towel and give the whole Keurig a good wipe down.
+This is also a great time to grab a washcloth or disinfecting wipes and give the whole Keurig a good wipe down.
 The coffee maker, especially in busy settings like offices, can collect a lot of dust over time.
 You don’t want any of that debris mixing with your fresh water or coffee when you’re finished here, so it’s a good idea to give the surface a solid wipe-down.

 Step 2: Clean all the crevices